jeff-butler-dev/MusicBot/README.md

 The following server is used for testing and notifying of new releases.
 If you are a user of the bot, there is also a specific channel for feature requests or bug reporting.

+Channel '#release-notif' is setup with a webhook to any releases that occur in <https://github.com/jeff-butler-dev/MusicBot>

 <https://discord.gg/2QufSXSjgQ>

 ## Local Installation